Spu7Nix/spwn_docs/triggerlanguage/5counter.md

 # Converting a `counter` to a Normal Number

 In most cases, having a normal number is more practical than having a `counter`.
-However, converting a counter to a normal number is quite limited, and also quite expensive.
+However, converting a counter to a normal number is quite limited, and also quite group-expensive.

 To convert a counter to a normal number, you use the `to_const` macro.
 This macro takes one argument, which is a list or range of values the counter may have.
 The more values this list/range includes, the more groups this macro will use.
 Here is an example of this macro in practice: